 The Trump Corporate Gold Card is a variation of the Trump Gold Card that allows U.S. companies to sponsor one or more foreign employees for permanent residency using the Gold Card framework.

 To apply, corporate sponsors must pay a non-refundable $15,000 DHS fee for each employee.
 Employers can sponsor multiple employees in the same application.
-Once an employee passes the vetting process, the employer must pay a $2 million contribution per employee to the U.S. government to show that each employee will substantially benefit to the United States.
+Once an employee passes the vetting process, the employer must pay a $2 million contribution per employee to the U.S. government to show that each employee will substantially benefit the United States.

 One unique feature of the Corporate Gold Card is that a corporate sponsor may reallocate the contribution from a previously sponsored employee to a new employee, without paying an additional $2 million gift.